amaljose96/AlfredBot/Readme.md

 Apart from this, bot checks if the people in the group and timesheet are same.
 If any extra people, kick.
 If anyone leaves, update timesheet

 #### Subtasks:
-A. Sync between User details CSV and sheet in case user name changes
+- Sync between User details CSV and sheet in case user name changes
-B. If someone's added, check if name in user details CSV else kick
+- If someone's added, check if name in user details CSV else kick
-C. If someone leaves, update timesheet CSV and Google sheet as empty and remove from user details CSV
+- If someone leaves, update timesheet CSV and Google sheet as empty and remove from user details CSV
-D. Check if people are posting in their interval.
-Reduce score if not
+- Check if people are posting in their interval; Reduce score if not
-E. If score is 0, kick out of group
+- If score is 0, kick out of group

 ## Code structure